vilavivida/2DConvNetwork/Readme.md

 # Building a 2D Convolutional Neural Network using Numpy

-*This is an **attempt** to build a convolutional neural network using numpy so the output might **not be entirely as expected**.
+*This is an **attempt** to build a convolutional neural network.
 The network is composed of three layer classes (Convolution, ReLu, and Pooling) and a kernel class.
 The project idea is based off this article: https://www.kdnuggets.com/2018/04/building-convolutional-neural-network-numpy-scratch.html*

 ### Class: Kernel
 The kernel class takes in a 2D array with a shape of 3*3.